eclipse/steady/CONTRIBUTING.md

 # Contributing

-Our aim is to build a lively community, hence, we welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the open-source vulnerability management tool.
+Our aim is to build a lively community, hence, we welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the open-source vulnerability assessment tool.

 To contribute, read on to learn about your options:
  * [Help Others](#help-others) on Stack Overflow